 You may route your domain to the main presentation sharing page, which looks like this.

-Alternatively, you can replace the subdomain from app. to embed. to enable an embed version of the presentation, without any branded styling.
+Alternatively, you can replace the subdomain from app. to embed. to enable an embedded version of the presentation, without any branded styling.